etymology/etymology.github.io/_pages/about.md

 permalink: /about/
 ---

 I read and write, but not nearly as much as I ought to.
-My interests include musicology, organology, intellectual history, aesthetics, political and ethical philosophy, and linguistics.
+My interests include musicology, organology, intellectual history, aesthetics, ethics, philosophy of law and politics, and linguistics.

 Lately, I've been thinking lately about